Now Reading

 Rebecca van Bergen - Nest

-Rebecca is regularly quoted in international media stories for The New York Times, NPR, Quartz, The Guardian, ELLE, Glamour, and more.
-She has been honored as a PBS “Changemaker,” CNN’s Young Person Who Rocks, and one of the White House’s’ Top 100 Entrepreneurial Enterprises led by a young person.
+Rebecca’s insightful perspectives frequently find their way into the international media landscape, appearing in prominent outlets such as The New York Times, NPR, Quartz, The Guardian, ELLE, Glamour, and more.
+Her contributions have earned her titles like PBS “Changemaker,” CNN’s Young Person Who Rocks, and a position among the White House’s esteemed Top 100 Entrepreneurial Enterprises led by a young visionary.

 Marisa Hamamoto – Infinite Flow